BRH-Media/PlexDL/README.md

 8. If you select a TV Show from the "TV" panel, you may browse the TV seasons (Top-Right panel) and episodes (Bottom-Right panel) associated with that title.
 9. You may only stream or download a TV/Movie title upon selecting an item from the appropriate panel.
 10. You may browse metadata associated with your selected content by clicking the "Bookmark" icon.
-11. PlexDL allows Profile loading and saving, which may allow you to save you account token for later use, or change internal settings to your liking.
-To do this, first load your content view, and then select the Save icon.
+11. PlexDL allows profile loading and saving, which allows you to save your account token for later use or change internal settings to your liking.
+To do this, first load your content view, and then select the "Save" floppy disk icon.
 You can then edit the *.prof* XML file in any ordinary text editor.
-12. Likewise, to load the profile, simply select the Load icon and browse to your generated *.prof* file.
+12. Likewise, to load the profile, simply select the "Load" folder icon and browse to your generated XML *.prof* file.